tdevon/tylerdevon.com/index.md

-## Hi, I'm Tyler
+## Hi, my name is Tyler Devon
-I help companies create software, products and resources for the web.
+I create software, products and resources for the web.
+Currently, I study Computer Science at Michigan State University.